-Jamaica is a beautiful country but it’s a difficult destination for gay travellers.
+Jamaica is a beautiful country but it’s a difficult destination for gay travelers.
 Back in 2006, Time Magazine hailed Jamaica as “The most homophobic place on earth.”
 Homophobic laws from the colonial era are still in place and still widely used.
 Human Rights Watch echoed the sentiments of Time Magazine and declared that in terms of homophobia, “Jamaica is the worst we’ve ever seen.”

 Within Jamaican culture, homophobia is deeply embedded.
 It can be found in the evangelical church and in the lyrics of dancehall music.
 High profile Jamaican artists have rapped militantly homophobic lyrics about “batty men” in their songs.
 Buju Banton had a big hit back in the 80s with Boom Bye Bye, a song sung in Jamaican Patois that describes shooting a gay man.

 Jamaican LGBT activists J-Flag have documented hundreds of homophobic crimes in recent years.
-As this report for the Human Rights Committee other academic papers have outlined, the actual number of homophobic crimes in Jamaica are significantly underreported.
-In many cases, LGBT citizen fear harassment if they go to the police.
+As this report for the Human Rights Committee and other academic papers have outlined, the actual number of homophobic crimes in Jamaica are significantly underreported.
+In many cases, LGBT citizens fear harassment if they go to the police.
 There are even reports of police acting as the perpetrators of homophobic crimes.

 In 2004, J-Flag collaborated with UK based human rights activist Peter Tatchell and together they launched a high profile Stop Murder Music campaign.
 It brought the homophobia of dancehall music into the spotlight and caused a lot of controversy.